TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 ```

 1. maxblsteps will always be interpreted as atomic steps.
 2. tensteps1 and tensteps2 will always be interpreted as atomic steps.
-The values held in the Arduino will be automatically converted to steps in the current msdenom (as was done for blsteps).
+The values held in the Arduino will be automatically converted to steps in the current microstep (msdenom) step size as was done for blsteps.

 **Note**: The default unit type for stepper motors will be 0 (number of atomic steps) until you call act_unit for stepper motors at least once during a log in session and this choice will remain at what you set it till you log out (so it is not set back to default at the end or start of any script).